Is superannuation taxed?

 Retirement income payments

 If you're 60 or over, you usually don't pay tax when you get an income stream from your super.
 You can use our Retirement Income account and/or Lifetime Pension to get regular, tax-free income payments from your super, with tax-free investment earnings.
-If you're under 60, you may pay tax on a super income stream.
+If you're under 60, you may pay tax on income payments.

 Early withdrawal for disability or financial hardship

-Financial hardship withdrawals are taxed as a lump sum at up to 17% to 22% if you're under 60, and tax-free over 60.
-For a terminal medical condition, it’s tax-free to withdraw a lump sum within 24 months.
+Financial hardship withdrawals are taxed as a lump sum at up to 22% (including Medicare levy) on the taxable part of your super if you're under 60, and tax-free over 60.
+If you're diagnosed with a terminal medical condition and meet the eligibility requirements, it’s tax-free to withdraw a lump sum within 24 months.
 For disability payouts, it depends whether you take a lump sum or income payments.

 Tax on superannuation death benefits you inherit